 Darren Criss has danced up the corporate ladder as J. Pierrepont Finch, stripped down to his skivvies as a queer East German rock star and tackled the “profane poetry” of David Mamet.
 And still, he says, there’s one thing he hasn’t done: “I haven’t taken any risks on Broadway.”

 That ends this season with Maybe Happy Ending, a new musical on a mission to draw audiences to the Belasco Theatre without the benefit of a recognizable title, popular source material or songs that have already spent time on the Billboard Hot 100.
-“It's a really, really hard market right now to be making art,” Criss says to Broadway.com Editor-in-Chief Paul Wontorek on The Broadway Show.
+“It's a really, really hard market right now to be making art,” Criss says to Broadway.com Editor-in-Chief Paul Wontorek, chatting at So & So's Neighborhood Piano Bar.
 And commercial Broadway theater?
 It’s “tedious, expensive and a gamble.”
 So naturally, Criss is going double or nothing as both star and producer of Broadway’s next thrilling crap shoot.

 Maybe Happy Ending takes the trappings of a classic love story and inserts futuristic robots with outdated software.
 Criss plays Oliver opposite Helen J Shen’s Claire—a pair of Helper-Bots who, on a quest to contact their former owner, evoke a kind of Millennial-Gen Z mismatch.
 But rather than getting swept away by love, the two retired machines take the concept itself and try to break it down to its zeros and ones.
 As Criss explains, “[It’s] two computers trying to computationally synthesize and process what love is and why human beings do this.”